sbe08/ha-artnet-led/README.md

 - **refresh_every** (*Optional; default=120*): Seconds to resend values if no fades are running, 0 disables.
 - **node_type** (*Optional; default=artnet-direct*): the protocol to use
   - **'artnet-direct'**: Directly sends DMX packets to a single node's IP.
   - **'artnet-controller'**: Auto-discovers ArtNet nodes and other controllers, can be picked up by other controllers.
+Will allow Home Assistant lights to be updated through DMX input.
   - **'sacn'**: The E1.31 sACN protocol, directly sending to a node's IP.
   - **'kinet'**: The KiNET, directly sending to a node's IP.
 - **universe** (*Required*): Art-Net universe for following DMX channels.